volodya-lombrozo/newsman/docs/do-you-trust-me.md

 For now, it doesn't create any issues, but it's better to deal with it somehow.
 ```

-I got the following result:
+we get the following result:

 ```txt
 Risks: